ElliottFodi/Hadoop-Programs/README.md

 Hadoop pass jar
 This program takes a jar file as a command line argument and uses it in the mapper.
-To do this a tool runner must be used.
+To do thisa tool runner must be used.
 The tool runner is defined in the main and the MapReduce configuration and other options are set in the tool runners run method

 Hadoop pass object to reducer